MagaliDrumare/Innovation-Synthetic-Gradients-Deepmind-/README.md

 # A new approach to train deep neural networks : synthetic gadients
  * "Synthetic Gradients Explained" by Siraj Raval :https://youtu.be/qirjknNY1zo
- * Decoupled Neural Interfaces Using Synthetic Gradients: http://bit.ly/2hPz6ef
+ * Decoupled Neural Interfaces Using Synthetic Gradients by DeepMind: http://bit.ly/2hPz6ef